OFFICE OF THE PROSECUTING ATTORNEY

 - forcing an elderly person to sell personal property

-- stealing an older person's money or
+- stealing an older person's money or possessions

 - misusing power of attorney